 Shrugging, Finn gave up his chair.
 He couldn't help but be reluctant; it was really comfortable.

-Terra sat down and quickly took control of the ship.
+Jan'Ce sat down and took control of the ship.
 "You ever hear the story about the Cerberus spy who vanished on Trident?
 They searched the whole planet for the guy, Skye Turnick, I believe was his name.
 They ended up giving up; I mean, it was pretty obvious that he just left the planet, right?"

-She moved the ship very close to the ocean, continuing, "It didn't help that it was during the rain season.
+She moved the ship very close to the ocean, continuing, "It didn't help that it was during the rainy season.
 They ended up calling off the search.
 Of course, that was just the local government; other parties kept looking."

-"You're right."
-He said, grinning.
+"Okay," Jake said, grinning.
 "That's pretty damn cool.
 How do you keep the water out?"

 "It extends over the ocean.
 We just open the top when someone's coming through.
 It's designed to completely submerge if necessary, but no one ever noticed it before."